runcore/EzzForms/README.md

 # php-light-form
-Simple and powerfull embedded forms
+Simple and powerful forms for embedding